renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 21: We define the namespace Suite1
 - Line 23-26: We define the namespace specific version of `GetSuiteName()`
 - Line 28-40: We declare and implement the class `FixtureMyTest1` which derives from `TestFixture` and implements the `SetUp()` and `TearDown()` methods, simply by logging a message
-- Line 42-62: We declare and implement the class `FixtureMyTest1Helper` which derives from the class `FixtureMyTest` just defined, and implements the constructor and destructor, calling resp. `SetUp()` and `TearDown()`
+- Line 42-62: We declare and implement the class `FixtureMyTest1Helper` which derives from the class `FixtureMyTest1` just defined, and implements the constructor and destructor, calling resp. `SetUp()` and `TearDown()`
 This class also defines a `RunImpl()` method, which forms the actual test body for the test MyTest1.
 It is implemented as a call to the `OnTestRun()` method on the `TestResults` instance
 - Line 64-73: We declare and implement the class `MyTest1`, which derives from `Test`, and acts as the placeholders for the fixture test.